Essential Guide To Finding A Hostel In Madrid

 Train: - Suburban Cercanias trains.

 This page has explained exactly what a hostel in Madrid is.
-A hostel is one of the cheapest forms of accommodation, and as long as you don’t mind sharing a dormitory, it can be very cost effective.
-If you want to see more hostels that are closer to the city centre, then click here to see our article about Youth Hostels in Madrid
+A hostel is one of the cheapest forms of accommodation, and as long as you don't mind sharing a dormitory, it can be cost effective.
+If you want to see more hostels that are closer to the city centre, then see our page on youth hostels in Madrid centre